 Also, make a habit of swiping your card only for needs and not wants — unless you can afford such luxuries.

-- Interest charges
+Interest charges

 Purchasing goods above their financial capabilities is a common problem with many cardholders.
 Sadly, if you make a purchase and cannot honor payments in due time, interest increases.

 One of the disadvantages of using a credit card is that credit card institutions charge high-interest rates as compared to other lending institutions.
-In the event that you carry forward part of the entire payment, they charge interests on that balance.
+In the event that you carry forward part of the entire payment, they charge interest on that balance.
 In the long run, you may only realize that you paid close to double or even thrice the amount of money you borrowed.

 As such, it is recommended to use this payment option to access short-term credit.
 Otherwise, your debt might spiral out of control.